James-Ashwood/Photo-Organiser-Pro/Project Files/ConventionOptions.md

 - CMD = Camera Model Dash (Text Version, " " replaced by "-")
 - ON = Original Name (Text Version)
 - OP = Original Path (Text Version)

+A few examples are:
+YYYY/MM/DD                  Organise by year then month then day CM-ON                       Camera model, then original name OP                          Original Path THH-TMM-custom-text         Hour and minuite and then the text "custom-text"